 When should my child plan on being in attendance for their testing day?

-After Spring Break, all Juniors, Sophomores, and Freshmen will complete their College Board Test on Tuesday, April 14, 2026 during the normal school day.
-In addition, all Juniors will complete their M-STEP Science and Social Studies tests on April 23, 2026.
+After Spring Break, all Juniors, Sophomores, and Freshmen will complete their College Board Test on Tuesday, April 13, 2027 during the normal school day.
+In addition, all Juniors will complete their WIN Career Readiness Assessment test the morning of Thursday, April 15, 2027.
+Finally, as their last high school state assessments, all juniors will complete their M-STEP Science and Social Studies tests on April 20, 2027 (V-tech students will attend Vo-tech that day and take this assessment while at HHS this day).
 All testing sessions require all students to attend, and will be taken during the normal school day schedule.
-Seniors will not be required to attend school on April 14, 2026 (no Vo-tech either).
+Seniors will not be required to attend school on April 13, 2027 (nor attend Vo-tech either).

 How will my child know where to report on their testing day(s)?
 What should they bring with them for their testing day(s)?
 Will safety protocols be in place during testing?

-Schedules will be emailed to students and staff so that students know when and where they are to report, time frames for each test (and lunchtimes as well), and what they are allowed to bring with them.
+Schedules will be emailed to students and staff so that students know when and where they are to report, time frames for each test (and lunchtimes as well), and what they are allowed to bring with them (see above).

 Are students required to complete their test(s)?